gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 Editing pages locally
 +++++++++++++++++++++
 To build the docs locally, make sure sphinx is installed (e.g. :code:`conda install sphinx`) then within the :code:`doc/` directory, type :code:`make html`.
-This will build the html files in the :code:`_build/` directory, which you can preview them in your web browser.
+This will build the html files in the :code:`_build/` directory.
+You can then preview them in your web browser.

 Creating a repository in our GitHub organization
 ------------------------------------------------